 Proper and sufficient care was taken for the maintenance of adequate accounting recordsin accordance with the provisions of the applicable laws governing banks in India; Theaccounts have been prepared on a going concern basis; Internal Financial Controls areadequate and were operating effectively; and Proper systems have been devised to ensurecompliance with the provisions of all applicable laws and these systems are adequate andoperating effectively.

 13. CORPORATE GOVERNANCE

-The Board of the Bank is committed to adapt Corporate Governance practices in letterand spirit.
-The Bank has adopted well documented system and practice on CorporateGovernance.
+The Board of the Bank is committed to adopt best Corporate Governance practices in bothletter and spirit.
+The Bank has a well documented system and practice on CorporateGovernance.

 | ||For and on behalf of the Board of Directors |